-Students understand the meaning of the Chomsky normal form and given an arbitral context-free grammar, students can transform it to the corresponding Chomsky normal form.
+Students understand the meaning of the Chomsky normal form and given production rules of an arbitral context-free grammar, students can transform it to the corresponding Chomsky normal form.
 Students can explain the Chomsky Hierarchy.

-Students can explain the non-equivalency between deterministic pushdown automata and nondeterministic pushdown automata.
+Students can explain the non-equivalency between deterministic and nondeterministic pushdown automata.